Rickyc14/Apple-Amazon-Google-Analysis/README.md

 |   2018-08-09   |     207.28     |     209.78     |      207.2      |      208.88      |  2 3 4 6 9 2 0 0  |        208.15        |

 <br>
-The majority of it is self-explanatory, and when trying to derive meaning from this type of collection, it's a good idea to focus on the <strong>closing stock price</strong>.
+When trying to derive meaning from this type of collection, it's a good idea to focus on the <strong>closing stock price</strong>.
 Although it is not a good indicator on its own, visualizing it throughout many years can pose as a good representation of a company's success.<br><br>

 The <strong>adjusted</strong> column represents the closing price when considering everything that happened after the <em>current day closing time</em> and before the <em>next day opening time</em>.
 Such events can come in the form of additional shares being offered or paying out dividends to shareholders  -- both decrease the stock value.